burrt/compsci-docs/_v1/visual-studio-notes.md

 # generate properties
 prop

-# for loop with int i intializer etc.
+# for loop with int i initializer etc.
 for
 ```